seanmun/kinetic-email/CONTEXT.md

-Pay attention to file casing - TypeScript is case-sensitive Clear build caches if necessary (rm -rf tsconfig.tsbuildinfo) Verify all files exist in the locations referenced by imports
+Pay attention to file casing - TypeScript is case-sensitive Clear build caches if necessary (rm -rf tsconfig.tsbuildinfo) Verify all files exist in the locations referenced by imports Check for apostrophes in strings - use double quotes for strings containing apostrophes